StoneRidgeTechnology/encore.hdf5.binding/Readme.md

 ## How to provide custom path to HDF5 library

-If your native hdf5 library is not located on default path you can set the path with a switch on this project as well as dependent projects:
+If your [HDF5](https://www.hdfgroup.org/HDF5/) library installation is not located on default path you can set the path with a switch on this project as well as dependent projects:

 On Linux: